Randomblock1/randomblock1.github.io/_posts/2022-05-08-lhr-full-unlock.md

   - Cryptocurrency
 ---

 You heard that right.
 You can nearly double your hashrate with minimal effort, and increase efficiency.
-Just download a miner, it's that easy.
+Just download a miner, it's that easy. haha gpu go brrrr

 NOTE: this guide does not work if you have LHRv3 (3050 and 3080 12GB) GPUs but will work on LHRv1/2 cards.
 Chances are, your card is compatible.
 {: .notice--warning}